At Champion Health, we are on a mission to optimise wellbeing in the workplace, from mental health to physical health and everything in between.

 I haven’t heard of the perimenopause – what is it?

-This is where the body is making the natural transition into the menopause.
+This is important when it comes to menopause awareness.
+Perimenopause is where the body is making the natural transition into the menopause.
 There are a number of hormonal changes occurring in the body at this point, which can last for a number of years as your body tries to find its new balanced state.
 The age at which perimenopause starts tends to vary too, which makes it challenging to recognise, understand and seek support for your symptoms.
 However, recognising the symptoms early will allow you to prepare for the changes and how to address them.

 What are the symptoms?